 - non-solicitation covenants – these prevent employees from forming agreements with former customers for a set period of time;

 - non-poaching covenants – these prevent the poaching of former colleagues;

 - confidential information covenants – these provide restrictions on the use of confidential information.

 Can restrictive covenants be written into all staff contracts?

 For these restrictive covenants to be fully enforceable they should only be written into the contracts of those members of staff who have access to this kind of confidential information and hold a high-profile role within the company.

 Can I make the covenants as wide as I wish?

 It is good practice to make the covenants as specific and as narrow as is possible.
-If they are viewed to be too wide they may not be able to be enforced.
+If they are too wide the courts may deem them unenforceable.